Richard Benjamin: TV directing

 In 1998, Benjamin and Prentiss performed Power Plays on stage.
 Benjamin did some directing for TV – The Pentagon Wars (1998), Tourist Trap (1999), The Sports Pages (2001), and Laughter on the 23rd Floor (2001) from the play by Neil Simon.
 Benjamin returned to features with The Shrink Is In (2001) and Marci X (2003), in which he also had a small role.

 He produced and directed a TV adaptation of Simon's The Goodbye Girl (2004) with Jeff Daniels and Patricia Heaton.
 In 2006, Benjamin directed the award-winning cable television drama A Little Thing Called Murder, starring Australian Judy Davis.
 It was based on the true story of Sante and Kenny Kimes, mother and son grifters and killers.
 His later acting appearances on television include Ray Donovan and Childrens Hospital.
 He most recently played Dr. Green in the Netflix comedy film You People (2023) opposite Jonah Hill and Julia Louis-Dreyfus.

 Personal life

-He married actress Paula Prentiss on October 26, 1961; they have two children who are also actors: Ross Benjamin and Prentiss Benjamin.
+Benjamin met Paula Prentiss at Northwestern University.
+She had transferred from Randolph-Macon Woman's College and was a year ahead of Benjamin at the university.
+They married on October 26, 1961 and have two children, son Ross (b.
+1974) and daughter Prentiss (b.
+1978), both graduates of Beverly Hills High School.